roninkelt/rpgx_cgd/pages/rules/running_games.md

     Is there one touch? (push and pull)
     Are there objects exchanged? (give and take)

+start scenes just as they get interesting and get on to the next scene as soon as the scene question is answered.
+Come in late and get out early.
+Don't dawdle.

+As much as possible, assume characters are competent if is at all reasonable.
+If it's just a question of logistics, let it happen off screen.
+Avoid scenes without stakes at all costs.

 ###Scenarios
 A series of scenes with related action, purpose or opposition